Morrison Academy Kaohsiung: History

 Morrison Christian Academy started over 50 years ago in Taichung in a bamboo hut with six children.
-Soon after its inception missionary groups quickly got organized and expanded this school to a whopping thirty-five students, and named their creation after Robert Morrison, the first Protestant missionary to Mainland China.
+Soon after its inception, missionary groups quickly got organized and expanded this school to thirty-five students, and named the school after Robert Morrison, the first Protestant missionary to Mainland China.

-In Kaohsiung, many missionary kids went to the U.S. Department of Defense School, but when it closed in 1974, they were without a school.
-Morrison Academy stepped in to fill that need and opened a K-8 school (called Morrison Academy Kaohsiung) near Cheng Ching Lake.
-In two years, it grew from three teachers and thirty-three students to four teachers and forty-five students.
-Missionary kids kept coming, and they built a six-classroom school at Kao Tan to hold them all.
-Even this school, however, could not hold the growing enrollment, so they moved again in 1996, back to Cheng Ching Lake and shared a campus with the Da Hua Elementary School in Fengshan.
+In Kaohsiung, many missionary children went to the U.S. Department of Defense School, but when it closed in 1974, they were without a school.
+Morrison Academy opened a K-8 school (called Morrison Academy Kaohsiung) near Cheng Ching Lake.

+In two years, the school grew from three teachers and thirty-three students to four teachers and forty-five students.
+The school expanded further by building a six-classroom school at Kao Tan.
+The school moved again in 1996, back to Cheng Ching Lake and shared a campus with the Da Hua Elementary School in Fengshan.
 In 2000, they opened the current MAK campus.